walterfreeman/ast101/syllabus.md

 #### Labs
 <a id="labs"></a>
 AST101 satisfies the laboratory course requirement of the liberal arts core and so it has a lab component.
 Many important course activities take place in the laboratories, and so attendance at the lab sections is required.
 There is also a take-home lab that you complete by making observations of the Sun and/or the Moon over a period of several weeks.
 Because the labs are a crucial element of the course, no student may receive a final grade for the course more than one letter grade above their lab average.
-(That is, if you get a D for the lab, the highest grade you can get for the class is a C.)
+(That is, if you get a D average for the lab, the highest grade you can get for the class is a C.)

 There will also be several take-home labs, which are similar in character to homework, assigned during the semester.